Organizing Your Finances for 2021: Tips from PT Progress

 Evaluate Your Financial Standing

 To get started with organizing your finances, you need to know where you currently stand.
-There are multiple factors at play when assessing your financial standing, including credit, net worth, and cash flow.
+When assessing your financial standing, including credit, net worth, and cash flow, there are multiple factors at play.

 Your net worth is the sum of your total assets minus any liabilities owed.
-Assets can include things like bank accounts personal property, while liabilities are any outstanding debts you have accrued.
-To get a better idea of where you stand, you can create or use a balance sheet template to arrange your assets and liabilities.
+Assets can include bank accounts personal property, while liabilities are any outstanding debts you have accrued.
+To better understand where you stand, you can create or use a balance sheet template to arrange your assets and liabilities.

 Your cash flow is more of a day-to-day snapshot of your finances.
 This includes all forms of income and any expenses you incur—from daily spending to recurring payments.
 There are apps and other resources available that automate your cash flow, but you can also build a simple cash flow statement on any spreadsheet.
 Here are some examples of Tim's financial templates: